Mushroom Powder vs Liquid: Which One is better?

 -

-This means extracts allow you to know exactly what you’re getting per ml (of course, as long as the manufacturer is willing to publish their Third Party lab tests).
+This means liquids allow you to know exactly what you’re getting per ml (of course, as long as the manufacturer is willing to publish their Third Party lab tests).

-2 g of bio-available fungal β-glucans per 100 ml
+2 g of accessible fungal β-glucans per 100 ml

 (100ml price: $43.90)